 The club membership ranges from novices to professionals and all are made to feel welcome in a supportive and friendly atmosphere.
 Members of the club are very active and it is common to have a 75 % turnout at the monthly meetings.

-Click here for details on the 2017 Executive Committee.
+Click here for details of the 2019 Executive Committee.

 The major annual event of the club is the Print Exhibition, occurring in the fall.
 For several years it was held at the Lennox & Addington County Museum.
 Since 2010 the exhibition has been held at the Lennox & Addington County General Hospital, in the Community Corridor.